-Under Rule 14a-8 of the Exchange Act, any stockholder desiring to include a proposal in our proxy statement with respect to our 2022 annual meeting of stockholders should arrange for such proposal to be delivered to us at our principal executive offices no later than January 4, 2022, in order to be considered for inclusion in our proxy statement relating to such annual meeting.
+Under Rule 14a-8 of the Exchange Act, any stockholder desiring to include a proposal in our proxy statement with respect to our 2023 annual meeting of stockholders should arrange for such proposal to be delivered to us at our principal executive offices no later than January 2, 2023 in order to be considered for inclusion in our proxy statement relating to such annual meeting.
+Any notice of a stockholder proposal submitted after such date will be considered untimely.
 If the date of next year's annual meeting is changed by more than 30 days from the date of this year's Annual Meeting, then the deadline is a reasonable time before we begin to print and mail proxy materials.
 Matters pertaining to such proposals, and the eligibility of persons entitled to have such proposals included, are regulated by the Exchange Act and the rules of the SEC.

-In addition, pursuant to our Bylaws, any stockholder desiring to submit a proposal for action or nominate one or more persons for election as directors at our 2022 annual meeting of stockholders that will not be included in our proxy statement must submit a notice of the proposal or nomination including the information required by our Bylaws to us between February 18, 2022 and March 20, 2022, or else it will be considered untimely and ineligible to be properly brought before the 2022 annual meeting of stockholders.
-However, if our 2022 annual meeting of stockholders is advanced by more than 30 days or delayed by more than 60 days from the date of this year's Annual Meeting, under our Bylaws, this notice must be provided not earlier than the 120th day prior to the 2022 annual meeting of stockholders and not later than the close of business on the later of (a) the 90th day prior to the 2022 annual meeting of stockholders, or (b) the tenth day following the date on which notice of the date of the 2022 annual meeting of stockholders is first mailed to stockholders, or otherwise publicly disclosed, whichever first occurs.
+In addition, pursuant to our Bylaws, any stockholder desiring to submit a proposal for action or nominate one or more persons for election as directors at our 2023 annual meeting of stockholders that will not be included in our proxy statement must submit a notice of the proposal or nomination including the information required by our Bylaws to us between February 16, 2023 and March 18, 2023, or else it will be considered untimely and ineligible to be properly brought before the 2023 annual meeting of stockholders.
+However, if our 2023 annual meeting of stockholders is advanced by more than 30 days or delayed by more than 60 days from the date of this year's Annual Meeting, under our Bylaws, this notice must be provided not earlier than the 120th day prior to the 2023 annual meeting of stockholders, or (b) the tenth day following the date on which notice of the 2023 annual meeting of stockholders is first mailed to stockholders, or otherwise publicly disclosed, whichever first occurs.